 ) as major species and the European seabass (Dicentrarchus labrax

 ) and yellowfin seabream (Acanthopagrus latus

 ) as minor cultured species.
 The total production of this farm increased from 352 in 2003 to 516 in 2004.
 The last production from this company was in 2006 of about 114 tonnes.
 In 2007, the production of shrimp start from the only current commercial farm in Oman.
-The production from this farm increased from 85 tonnes in 2007 to 350 tonnes in 2013 (MAF, 2014).
-The production of tilapia is very small and it was 3 tonnes in 2013.
-The total value for the aquaculture production in 2013 was 7.7 million Omani Rial (USD 19.2 million).
+The total production in 2014 was 282 tonnes, of which 277 tonnes was for shrimp from this farm and 5 ton of tilapia from 10 small integrated tilapia farms (MAF, 2015).
+The total value of aquaculture production was 701 thousands Omani Rial (USD 1 814 thousands).

 The government gives priority to species for aquaculture that are endemic to Omani waters.
 However, exotic species with high aquaculture potentials are strictly screened for consideration.
-Current research on the breeding and seed production of grouper Cephalopholis hemistiktos
+Researches were conducted on the breeding and seed production of grouper Cephalopholis hemistiktos

 , goldlined seabream Rhabdisargus sarba